I'm so pleased to introduce you to one of Atlantic Records' newest recording

 After two years of writing many songs and being in business limbo, Atalantic

 Records bought Duncan off the other label.
-Duncan Sheik is a result of this
+Duncan Sheik is a result

 union.
-It was recorded outside Paris in Precy-Sur-Oise in a 150 year old
+It was recorded outside Paris in Precy-Sur-Oise in a 150 year

-French chateau owned by the album's producer Rupert Hine, who has worked with
+French chateau owned by the album's producer Rupert Hine, who has worked

 The Fixx, The Waterboys, Tina Turner, Howard Jones (who played on Duncan's

 "Reasons For Living"), and dozens of others.
-Never having worked with a
+Never having worked with

-producer before, Duncan was apprehensive about being controlled, but found
+producer before, Duncan was apprehensive about being controlled, but

 Rupert easy to work with.
 Rupert had been looking for a young, musically